 English v.
 French Lavender ... what's the difference?

-Lavandin species (e.g. Grosso, Provence, Giant Hidcote, Phenomenal) are a cross between the Lavender and spike lavender varieties.
+French Lavender (Lavandin) species (e.g. Grosso, Provence, Giant Hidcote, Phenomenal) are a cross between the English Lavender and spike lavender varieties.
 Abrialii was a mainstay of the French industry until 1970s when it was ravaged by a disease.
 Grosso was discovered in 1972 and is now the dominant cultivar.
 Quickly emerging however is Phenomenal.
-The variety called Provence is considered the only French lavender suitable for cooking.
-Lavandins are bigger plants (producing more lavender per plant).
+The French Lavender plants are bigger plants (producing more lavender per plant).
 Aroma is sweet with slightly camphorous scent.
-Lavandins are used more for their aromatic properties and considered good in cleaning products and products designed to freshen your home.
-Because of their high camphor content, lavandins may help with sinus and snoring issues.
-It is believed that lavandins should not be used by pregnant women in the first trimester nor by individuals with epilepsy.
+The French Lavender scent is used more for its aromatic properties and considered good in cleaning products and products designed to freshen your home.
+Because of their high camphor content, French Lavender may help with sinus and snoring issues.
+It is believed that essential oil from French Lavender should not be used by pregnant women in the first trimester nor by individuals with epilepsy.